 Our firm also handles many other kinds of class action lawsuits applying to a broad range of significant areas of concern in Canada.

-Talk to Our Class Action Lawyers in Halifax Now
+Talk to Our Class Action Law Firm in Halifax Now

 Our firm prides itself in delivering first-rate client service including helping you and your family pursue all of the compensation you are entitled to.
 Call us or contact us online today to set up a free consultation in our Halifax office.
 We currently represent class action clients in Nova Scotia, New Brunswick, and Prince Edward Island.